Citrus canker: Pathogenicity

-Xanthomonas axonopodis has the capability to form a biofilm for attachment on the host.
+Xanthomonas citri has the capability to form a biofilm for attachment on the host.
 The biofilm is the result of the production of extracellular polysaccharides (xanthan).
-The biofilm ensures the virulence and epiphytic survival of X. axonopodis pv. citri prior to the development of citrus canker.
+The biofilm ensures the virulence and epiphytic survival of X. citri pv. citri prior to the development of citrus canker.
 In addition, the bacteria secrete transcriptional activator-like (TAL) effectors through the type III secretion system.
 The effector interacts with host machinery to induce transcription for genes that regulate plant hormones such as gibberellin and auxin.